Industry experts Christine Knott and Carolyn Blunt share their tips to improve contact centre listening skills, along with our readers.

-Pen and paper at the ready
+7. Pen and Paper at the Ready

 Have a pen and paper to hand and get into the habit of making short quick references to any questions you want to ask or points you wish to raise or comment on.

-Say it again
+8. Say it Again

 If you are having difficulty listening, make the necessary adjustments.
 You might say, “I’m sorry I missed that last point.
 Please repeat that for me.”

-Watch the stereotypes
+9. Watch the Stereotypes

 Avoid stereotyping individuals by making assumptions about how you expect them to act and what you expect them to say.
 This will bias your listening.

-Be aware of the barriers to listening
+10. Be Aware of the Barriers to Listening

-• We think we’re right and the other person is wrong
+- We think we’re right and the other person is wrong

-• We feel we have to provide help right away
+- We feel we have to provide help right away

-• We prefer to talk rather than listen
+- We prefer to talk rather than listen

-• We are waiting for gaps or pauses to jump in with our response
+- We are waiting for gaps or pauses to jump in with our response

 And don’t forget to keep practising…